 ENGL 425 Advanced Seminar in Creative Writing and Contemporary Literature

-Students critique each other’s fiction and poetry and study the works of contemporary writers and poets.
+Students critique each other’s fiction, poetry, and creative nonfiction and study the works of contemporary writers and poets.
 The class includes individual tutorial sessions.
-Students are expected to complete a portfolio of three prose pieces, 15 to 20 poems, or some combination of the two.
-Prerequisite: ENGL 307 or ENGL 308.
+Students are expected to complete a course portfolio of selected original works.
+Prerequisites: ENGL 307, ENGL 304 or ENGL 308.

 ENGL 489 Advanced Seminar in English Literary Studies

-This seminar offers junior and senior English majors (and minors with instructor consent) the opportunity to concentrate on a special problem or theme or on an author or combination of authors.
-Recent examples include: James Joyce’s “Ulysses,” T. S. Eliot, Authoring Arthur, Henry James, Dickens, Gender and Sexuality in 19th Century U.S. Literature, Hurston and Morrison.
-Course is repeatable with adviser's and instructor’s consent.
+This seminar offers junior and senior English majors (and minors with instructor’s consent) the opportunity to concentrate on a special problem or theme or on an author or combination of authors.
+Recent examples include: James Joyce’s “Ulysses”, T. S. Eliot, Authoring Arthur, Henry James, Charles Dickens, Gender and Sexuality in 19th Century U.S. Literature, Zora Neale Hurston and Toni Morrison.
+The course is repeatable with advisor’s and instructor’s consent.

 This course allows staff and students to explore together topics of special interest.

 Students work with the instructor and three to five other students on the writing of poetry, fiction or creative nonfiction.
 Some readings of contemporary writers will be assigned.
 Students are expected to write and revise a substantial creative project of their own design.
 Prerequisite: ENGL 307 or ENGL 308.
 Course is repeatable with advisor and instructor’s consent.

 ENGL 494 Internship

 An internship experience allows students to apply their studies in a supervised work situation.
 Students benefit from an inside look at different kinds of organizations by having a chance to work in their field of study and by gaining experience with state-of-the-art equipment and practices.
 Prerequisites: junior or senior standing and instructor’s consent.